 It declared itself an independent republic on April 01, 1997.
 Uzipis has its own president, army, flag, and anthem.
 How to get there: Uzupis is located across the Vilnia River.
 From the Old Town, the easiest way is to use the main bridge, Uzupio Undinele, which leads directly to the republic’s main entrance.

 EXPERIENCE THE OLD TOWN CHARM

 No Vilnius adventure is complete without a leisurely stroll around the Old Town.
 Recognized as a UNESCO World Heritage Site, Old Town Vilnius is a time capsule of medieval beauty.
 It promises an eyegasmic feast of architectural harmony inspired by gothic, renaissance, neoclassical, and of generally baroque style buildings.
-There are super affordable day tours to see the Old Town like this one, it comes with transportation and audio guide, it cover the must-sees in Vilnius.
+There are super affordable day tours to see the Old Town like this one, it comes with transportation and audio guide, it covers the must-sees in Vilnius.
 Much better than walking around and getting lost in the city.

 Old Town is a melting pot of the city’s historical, religious, and cultural influences best represented by well-preserved palaces, monuments, and historic landmarks.
 Notable places of interest include the Gates of Dawn, Presidential Palace, and the Vilnius University Architectural Ensemble Museum.

 Fun Fact: Old Town Vilnius is Northern Europe’s largest surviving medieval old town encompassing 1,487 buildings, 70 streets, and 74 quarters.

 Follow the street sign: Old Town lies at the heart of the city.
 Many hotels are located within or just outside its sprawling area, which means you’re already there or a mere stone’s throw away.
 But if you’re looking for good places to start exploring, Pilies Street, Vokieciu Street, and Zydu Street come highly recommended.